mwgeurts/viewray_handcalc/README.md

 ## Description

-The ViewRay Secondary Dose Check loads a fixed conformal plan report from the ViewRay&trade; Treatment Planning System and recomputes the beam on time for each field to deliver the prescribed dose using a two-dimensional (2D) dose formalism.
+The ViewRay Secondary Dose Calculation Tool loads a fixed conformal plan report from the ViewRay&trade; Treatment Planning System and recomputes the beam on time for each field to deliver the prescribed dose using a two-dimensional (2D) dose formalism.
 See [Computational Methods](../../wiki/Computational-Methods) on the wiki for details on the algorithm applied.

 ## Installation